wilsonmar/sri/docs/SriInternals.md

 # Sri Internals

-The main goal of Sri is in line with React as much as possible.
-Currently Sri contains 6 main modules: core, addons, universal, web, mobile, and relay.
+The main goal of Sri is to be in line with React as much as possible.
+Currently Sri contains 6 main modules:
+[core](#core), addons, universal, web, mobile, and relay.

 # Core